 What is the best suspension training system?

-It has arguably become the Hoover of the suspension training world, as TRX is now synonymous with any workout that involves dangling from some straps, but this All-in-One system represents great value and includes everything you need to get started.
+It has arguably become the Hoover of the suspension training world, as TRX is now synonymous with any workout that involves dangling from some straps, and its All-in-One system (opens in new tab) (retailer link) represents great value and includes everything you need to get started.

 TRX also includes what it refers to as a 'best-in-class' 35-page workout guide, which will rapidly become your bible to all things suspension training.